Lower Snake River Wind Facility

 Come discover the rural beauty of Garfield County and witness the future of energy being made now by our Lower Snake River turbines.

 Please call 509-751-4800 for information about scheduling a guided tour.
-If you plan to get out of your car and walk the wind facility’s grounds unescorted, however, you must register online, or at Four Star Supply year-round, or at Deadman Creek Store (www.deadmanc.com) between May 15 and the first week of November.
+If you plan to get out of your car and walk the wind facility’s grounds unescorted, however, you must register online, at Four Star Supply, or at The Last Resort Kampstore year-round, or at Deadman Creek Store (www.deadmanc.com) during the deer rifle season.
 If you registered online, you will need to pick up the access permit at the store you selected on the registration form.

 Hunting, hiking, bird watching, walking the grounds and other recreational activities are allowed on the wind facility by written permission only.
 Please register here to enjoy access to the private lands that compose the Lower Snake River Wind Facility.
 Separate access permits are required for PSE’s Hopkins Ridge and PacificCorp’s Marengo wind facilities, both nearby in Columbia County.